cardano-foundation/CIPs/CIP-0001/README.md

 `Language`     | An [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code of the target language (e.g. `fr`)

 - Translated CIPs inherit the same licensing terms as their original sources.

+##### Versioning

+CIPs must indicate how the defined Specification is versioned.  **Note** this does not apply to the CIP text, for which annotated change logs are automatically generated and available through the GitHub UI as a history of CIP files and directories.

+Authors are free to describe any approach to versioning that allows versioned alterations to be added without author oversight.
+Stipulating that the proposal must be superseded by another is also considered to be valid versioning.

+Since this is a functional definition it would typically be in one or more subsections of the Specification, but may also be placed in an optional Versioning section.

 ##### Licensing